All articles

 Best Baby Tracker Apps in Australia (2026)

-A fair overview of popular baby tracking apps available to Australian parents — Huckleberry, Glow Baby, Nara Baby, Baby Daybook, BabyConnect, Feed Baby, Talli Baby, Sprouty and BabyLog — and which one tends to suit which household.
+A fair overview of popular baby tracking apps for parenting in Australia — Huckleberry, Glow Baby, Nara Baby, Baby Daybook, BabyConnect, Feed Baby, Talli Baby, Sprouty and BabyLog — and which one tends to suit which household.

 Choosing a baby tracker when you're sleep-deprived is the last thing you want to spend time on.
 You just want something that works for you, your partner, and anyone else helping out.

-This post is a short, fair overview of the popular baby tracking apps available to Australian parents.
+This post is a short, fair overview of the popular baby tracking apps used for parenting in Australia.
 It is deliberately not a deep dive into any one of them — for that, we've written separate side-by-side guides which are linked at the bottom.

 How to think about it